 There are more than 4 000 classified as dangerous chemical substances being used at Slovak market.
-Considering relatively big volume of dangerous substances which are being used at various workplaces a need for assessment of their effects on employees arises and it is needed to assure the safety and health protection at work.
+Considering relatively big volume of dangerous substances for example which are being used at various workplaces a need for assessment of their effects on employees arises and it is needed to assure the safety and health protection at work.

 Every employer is obliged to: